phasorpy/phasorpy/docs/index.rst

 The :doc:`release/index` list recent bug fixes, feature enhancements, documentation, and maintenance changes.

-The :doc:`contributing` explains how to get support, report bugs, submit fixes, and improve the documentation.
+The :doc:`Contributing guide <contributing>` explains how to get support, report bugs, submit fixes, and improve the documentation.

 The :doc:`code_of_conduct` applies to everyone participating in the PhasorPy community.

-The :doc:`acknowledgments` list individuals and organizations that contributed to the development of PhasorPy.
+The :doc:`About <about>` page describes the project's history, goals, funding, and governance.

 The PhasorPy library and documentation are released under the permissive :doc:`license`.